 6. Ideas from common customers questions

-Creating content centred around the common customers’ questions could land your pages to a higher SEO ranking.
+Creating content centered around the common customers’ questions could land your pages to a higher SEO ranking.
 Try to identify the common questions that customers ask and develop content that answers these questions.
 There are a few ways where you can gather up these questions.
 Here are some suggestions:

 - Surveys or interviews – The best way to know the common questions of customers is by asking straight from the source.
 You can try offering voluntary surveys to your customers to gather information.
 Ask them what questions did they use before finding out about your product.
 What are their concerns?
 Or what do they want to know before they decided to purchase your product?